• Skip to primary navigation

 Can I make this in advance?

-How hard do I need to smack the cucumber?
+How hard do I need to smack the cucumbers?

 • Spicy Asian Cucumber Salad